 These machines are available in game centers, convenience stores, and sometimes even bathrooms!
 They’ve been around Japan since the 1960s, and video games, anime, and J-pop music inspire their toys.
 In Akihabara’s Gachapon Kaikan, there are over 500 gashapon machines alone!

 But what makes gashapon so popular in Japan, as opposed to in the West?
-Well, in Japan, there’s a lot more foot traffic, which provides many opportunities for pedestrians to snag their favorite figurines for cheap!
+In Japan, there’s much more foot traffic, providing pedestrians many opportunities to snag their favorite figurines cheaply!
+If you’re looking for even more cool items, why not also check out some vending machines in the area?

 It also helps that because gashapon toys are much smaller than most limited-edition figurines, starting a collection with them has never been easier!
-After winning big at the game center and stocking up on gashapon in Akihabara, why not take a quick stop at the maid cafe?
+After winning big at the game center and stocking up on gashapon in Akihabara, why not stop at the maid cafe?

 Maid cafés are cosplay restaurants where the staff wear stylized maid costumes!
 They’ve been popular since 2001 and are very popular with anime and game enthusiasts.
 At these cafés, guests are either goshujin-sama (masters) or ojou-sama (princesses), and the staff pampers them for a day!